EPSILON DELTA DEFINITION OF LIMIT: LIMIT OF A FUNCTION

 If 0 < |x-1| < δ then |f(x)-5| < ϵ

-GRAPHICAL INTERPRETATION OF EPSILON DELTA DEFINITION OF LIMIT
+GRAPHICAL INTERPRETATION OF EPSILON DELTA DEFINITION OF A LIMIT

 Let us see what all this means graphically for this particular function;